-Jumps are a common method to evaluate a lot of athletes in a relatively short time, safely, using performance diagnostics.
+Jumps are a common method to evaluate the readiness of a lot of athletes in a relatively short time, safely, using tools to measure their performance.
 However, most hard- and software solutions fail in everyday training because either the test setup or the evaluation of the data takes too much time.
 Jump tests are certainly not the holy grail for an objective evaluation of an athlete’s performance state, but they can at least provide a reasonable tendency.
 In our opinion, the following questions should be asked when performing jumps:

 What conclusions can I draw from the metrics received?